thalerjonathan/Towards-DDD-Haskell/cucumber/README.md

 Cucumber-Haskell took .features files from Chuchus test suite as examples because they are simple but good examples and cover a wide range.

 ## TODOs
+- Tabs not working in feature files
-- Develop comprehensive test suite, based on .feature files from Chuchu.
+- Develop comprehensive test suite, based on .feature files from Chuchu (in features/misc)
 - Use Text instead of String
-- Template Haskell based definition of Given/When/Then Step Actions inspired by Servant API definitions
 - Gherkin Keywords: Background, Rule, Example, Scenario Outline, Examples.
 See https://cucumber.io/docs/gherkin/reference/
 - Make other languages than english possible